|ACCT 5550: Managerial Finance|

 Employ the management techniques of planning, organizing, directing, and controlling of marketing functions and activities in response to the business needs of the organization.

-Gain hands-on industry experience with a 160-hour (minimum) work placement.
+Gain hands-on industry experience with a work placement.
 Here you will have the opportunity to apply what you have learned in the classroom in a real-world business environment.
 With our support, you will find your placement at any number of leading marketing or advertising firms, or directly within the marketing departments of local, national or international brands.
-Placements can be completed on a part-time basis throughout the academic year or full time once your classes are complete.
+A 160-hour (minimum) work placement may be completed full time in the third semester.

 Roles in these placements have included Media Planner, Digital Strategist, Client Strategist, Media Manager, Analyst, Account Manager, Marketing Coordinator, Brand Associate, Social Media Planner, and much more.
 Past placement companies include:

 Gain Skills that Employers Want